johngodlee/geotaster_git_workshop/index.md

 	helper = osxkeychain
 ```

-or, if you are using Windows:
+or, if you are using Windows you can grab the password from wincred:

 ```
 [credential]